 Creamy, cheesy homemade spinach artichoke filling is spooned into a chicken breast pocket, wrapped in bacon, and slow roasted in your grill.
-The filling becomes so melty and ooey gooey, the chicken breast stays juicy and the bacon renders and crisps so that every single bite is this glorious party of every flavor working together.
+The filling becomes so melty and ooey gooey, the chicken breast stays juicy and the bacon renders and crisps.
+Every single bite is a glorious party of every flavor working together.

-This recipe is designed to cook over indirect heat on your grill.
-I like to use my pellet smoker to add the perfect amount of wood-fired smoky flavor to my spinach artichoke stuffed chicken, but you can use whatever type of grill you’ve got (or even your oven!)
+You want to cook this chicken over indirect heat on your grill.
+I like to use my pellet smoker to add the perfect amount of wood-fired smoky flavor to my spinach artichoke stuffed chicken, but you can use whatever type of grill you’ve got.
 The key is utilizing indirect heat.
-That means that on a traditional grill, your gas burners or coals are hot on one side of your grill (the direct zone) and the other half of your grill has either super low heat or even no heat at all (the indirect zone).
+That means that on a traditional grill, your gas burners or coals are hot on one side of your grill (the direct zone).
+The other half of your grill has either super low heat or even no heat at all (the indirect zone).

-By having your spinach artichoke stuffed chicken on the indirect side of your grill, the bacon can render and cook down without causing you any flare-ups from the fat dripping onto the flames.
+Cook your spinach artichoke stuffed chicken on the indirect side of your grill.
+This lets the bacon render and cook down without causing you any flare-ups from the fat dripping onto the flames.
 It also allows the meat and filling to cook through without burning the exterior of the bacon and chicken.
-Always cook your chicken to an internal temperature of 165 degrees F, using an internal thermometer to accurately read the temperature (I like this $29 instant read version from Thermoworks).
+Always cook your chicken to an internal temperature of 165 degrees F, using an internal thermometer to accurately read the temperature (I like this instant read thermometer from Thermoworks).

 - 4 boneless skinless chicken breasts